-Due to the high mass fraction of Cr element and other alloy components such as Mo and Mn, it is difficult to avoid the inherent problems of high Cr ferrite stainless steel such as σ phase brittleness, 475 ℃ brittleness and high temperature brittleness.
+However, there are also several challenges in producing ultrapure ferritic stainless steel.
+Due to its high Cr mass fraction and the presence of other alloying elements like molybdenum (Mo) and manganese (Mn), it is difficult to avoid the inherent problems of high Cr ferritic stainless steel, such as σ-phase brittleness, 475 ℃ brittleness, and high-temperature brittleness.

-In this article, the main characteristics and influencing factors of σ-phase brittleness, 475 ℃ brittleness and high temperature brittleness of ultra pure ferritic stainless steel are described in detail, and the effects of the above brittleness on the mechanical properties and corrosion resistance of ultra pure ferritic stainless steel are discussed and analyzed, so as to provide reference for production and users.
+This article provides an in-depth examination of the main characteristics and influencing factors of σ-phase brittleness, 475 ℃ brittleness, and high-temperature brittleness in ultrapure ferritic stainless steel.
+It also analyzes the effects of these brittleness issues on the mechanical properties and corrosion resistance of ultrapure ferritic stainless steel, serving as a reference for producers and users.

 1. Main characteristics of brittleness of ultra pure ferritic stainless steel

-Ultrapure ferritic stainless steel contains a variety of alloy elements, and it is easy to precipitate different types of intermetallic compounds during hot working, mainly carbon and nitrogen compounds of Cr, Nb and Ti, as well as intermetallic compounds of phase σ, χ, Laves and α ‘.
+Ultra-pure ferritic stainless steel contains various alloy elements and is prone to the precipitation of different intermetallic compounds during hot working, mainly carbon and nitrogen compounds of Cr, Nb, and Ti, as well as intermetallic compounds of phases σ, χ, Laves, and α.

-The characteristics of phase σ, phase χ, phase Laves and phase α ‘are shown in Table 1.
+The characteristics of phases σ, χ, Laves, and α’ are presented in Table 1.